 Recorded and arranged with producer Max Goldenstein, Angel City Radio is both a sonic and personal milestone that represents a flourishing period of self-reflection, personal growth, and unbridled creativity.
 While the record is steeped in atmospheric studio sounds, there is a raw and raucous undercurrent running through many of the songs, an element that especially shines in the live setting, where Riorden and her band unabashedly transform her album’s shimmering pop exterior into more of a loud, heartfelt, thrashing onslaught.
 From the ominous intro track “Animals” to the soul-stirring lament “Day by Day” to the crunchy angst of “Tenderness,” each track here flaunts its flair for the dramatic while also placing great value on restraint and melodic detail.

-A multi-faceted creator, Riorden is a devoted songwriter, poet, literary scholar, and provocateur all in one.
+A multi-faceted creator, Riorden is a songwriter, poet, and provocateur all in one.
 Her first album is a statement of empowerment, punctuated by bold production and the ethereal chamber of her hushed and ghostly vocal register.
 Though her art is a deeply personal endeavor, there is an undeniable universal quality to her songs.
 Angel City Radio serves as a testament to all of that.

 Editor Roberto Johnson caught up with Alexandra Riorden to chat about her new record, her love for Patti Smith, and the healing power of music.
 Check out their full conversation below.

 It’s been a little over a month since the release of Angel City Radio.
 I imagine this album has checked off a lot of firsts for you.